About Michael Winner

 Film Director, Producer & Writer

-MICHAEL WINNER, famous for creating the DEATH WISH films set in the slums of New York and Los Angeles, lives in a historic 46-roomed Victorian mansion which he is leaving to the nation as a museum.
-He is an avid collector of and expert in fine paintings and furniture.
+MICHAEL WINNER, famous for creating the DEATH WISH films set in the slums of New York and Los Angeles, lived in a historic 46-roomed Victorian mansion which he has left to the nation as a museum.
+He was an avid collector of and expert in fine paintings and furniture.
 Michael Winner went up to Cambridge University aged 17, the youngest student there, and graduated at 20 with an Honours Degree in Law and Economics.